Madeeha-Anjum/django-playground/NOTES.md

 ## Views

-- we want to hit an endpoint and get our books
+- we want to hit an endpoint and get our todos
 - **for each view we need to register a url**

 ```python